If you are applying to University of Illinois at Springfield, there is no application fee, which means it is free to apply.

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to University of Illinois at Springfield must submit the following items.
-Double check with University of Illinois at Springfield's admissions department to confirm all application materials and requirements.
+To apply to University of Illinois at Springfield, all applicants must submit the following items.
+Make sure to check in with University of Illinois at Springfield's admissions department to confirm all application materials and requirements.

 |Transcript of High School Record||√|

 Students admitted to University of Illinois at Springfield have an average unweighted GPA of 3.5.

 Out of all students that were admitted, 96% submitted a class rank.
 At University of Illinois at Springfield 26% of students ranked in the top 10% of their graduating class in high school, 55% were in the top 25% and 90% were in the top 50%.

 At University of Illinois at Springfield, student GPAs fall in the following ranges.

 |3.75 and 3.99||25%|

 |3.50 and 3.74||23%|

 |3.00 and 3.24||18%|